natasha/slovnet/README.md

 ![CI](https://github.com/natasha/slovnet/workflows/CI/badge.svg) [![codecov](https://codecov.io/gh/natasha/slovnet/branch/master/graph/badge.svg)](https://codecov.io/gh/natasha/slovnet)

 SlovNet is a Python library for deep-learning based NLP modeling for Russian language.
 Library is integrated with other <a href="https://github.com/natasha/">Natasha</a> projects: <a href="https://github.com/natasha/nerus">Nerus</a> — large automatically annotated corpus, <a href="https://github.com/natasha/razdel">Razdel</a> — sentence segmenter, tokenizer and <a href="https://github.com/natasha/navec">Navec</a> — compact Russian embeddings.
-SlovNet provides high quality practical models for Russian NER and morphology.
-NER is 1-2% worse than current BERT SOTA by DeepPavlov but 60 times smaller in size (~30 MB) and works fast on CPU (~25 news articles/sec).
-Morphology tagger has comparable accuracy on news dataset with large SOTA BERT models, takes 50 times less space (~30 MB), works faster on CPU (~500 sentences/sec).
-See <a href="#evaluation">evaluation section</a> for more.
+SlovNet provides high quality practical models for Russian NER, morphology and syntax.
+See <a href="#evaluation">evaluation section</a> for more:

+* NER is 1-2% worse than current BERT SOTA by DeepPavlov but 60 times smaller in size (~30 MB) and works fast on CPU (~25 news articles/sec).
+* Morphology tagger and syntax parser have comparable accuracy on news dataset with large SOTA BERT models, take 50 times less space (~30 MB), work faster on CPU (~500 sentences/sec).

 ## Downloads